oliverdodd/openidtester/readme.md

 OpenId Tester
 =============
-A Spring MVC based web app for testing OpenID using openid4java, particularly useful for debugging providers running on localhost.
+A Spring MVC based web app for testing OpenID using openid4java, particularly useful for debugging providers running on localhost or on private networks.

 Usage